TiagoISantana/php-CliTools/README.md

 # PHP library to help on console application or debug

+- Get user input
+- Debug code
-- User progress bars
+- Progress bars
 - Multicolor text and backgrounds
 - Block divisor
-- Get user input
-- Debug code
 - And more...